yushchenko/sencha-touch-talk-at-sydjs/notes.md

 ## Thanks

-OK, it's pretty much all Sencha, projects and love for today.
+OK, it's pretty much all about Sencha, projects and love for today.
 Thank you for your patience and time.

 [@yushchenko](https://twitter.com/vyushchenko)